twbs/bootstrap/site/content/docs/5.2/components/dropdowns.md

 </div>
 {{< /example >}}

 While `<button>` is the recommended control for a dropdown toggle, there might be situations where you have to use an `<a>` element.
-If you do, we recommend adding a `role="button"` attribute to appropriately convey their purpose to assistive technologies such as screen readers.
+If you do, we recommend adding a `role="button"` attribute to appropriately convey control's purpose to assistive technologies such as screen readers.

 {{< example >}}
 <div class="dropdown">